ministryofjustice/hale/README.md

 # Hale

+Hale is the WordPress Theme based on Gutenberg and designed to run on [Hale Platform](https://github.com/ministryofjustice/hale-platform).

 ## Translation files

 There are certain websites on Hale which need Welsh support.
 Whilst the content might be written separately, there are a few hard-coded elements which need translating.